mycostreams/data-lifecycle-management/prince-archiver/README.md

 to a redis stream which can be read by other (sub)systems.
 It is also responsible for deleting source and staging files after a predefined amount of elapsed time.

-The `state-manaher` is responsible for persisting state relating to imaging events, storing it in a local database.
+The `state-manager` is responsible for persisting state relating to imaging events, storing it in a local database.
 It pulls messages from the `event-ingester` stream and also recieves notifications from the `upload-worker` and external `surf-archiver` systems.
 The former notifies the worker that image data has been uploaded to object storage.
 The